nuno-vieira-deel/tournament-generator/README.md

 ## Future work

 In the future, the objective is to:
-- Add possibility to support cup competitions when receiving a number of teams that are not on the 2^n sequence by adding an extra round.
 - Add draw pots to cup competitions which brings the objective of creating cups based on groups.
 - Add plugin support for entire competitions like Champions League or Europa League. **
 - Add full competition management like classifications, leaderboards, etc. **